-Critical aircraft parts used in extreme conditions, such as landing gear components, require high performance materials.
+Critical aircraft structural parts used in extreme conditions require high performance materials.
 They are currently mainly made of low alloyed carbon steels, with surface coatings for corrosion resistance purposes.

 These coatings require heavy maintenance procedures on aircraft in service, and some of them could be banned in the near future due to environmental regulations.
 A solution to replace these steels is titanium alloys.
 They are used on some components of recent long range aircraft landing gear.
 However, costs and casing constraints are major issues for titanium alloys.